 Eurasian watermilfoil continues to gain importance as an invasive weed of national significance in the U.S. as water hyacinth continues to fade as an APMS research priority.
-Nearly three decades after the formation of the Hyacinth Control Society, a national awareness of problem-causing, non-native or alien plants and animals begins to take shape and the term "invasive plant" enters the lexicon to describe non-native species that have profound negative impacts on the environment and the economy.
-Federal funding through the U.S. Army Corps of Engineers (USACE), the long-time leader in invasive aquatic plant research and control, is substantially reduced during the mid-1990s prompting an increased role in state and non-government entity involvement in aquatic plant management.
+Nearly three decades after the formation of the Hyacinth Control Society, a national awareness of problem-causing, non-native or alien plants and animals begins to take shape and the term "invasive" enters the lexicon to describe these species that have profound negative impacts on the environment and the economy.
+Federal funding through the U.S. Army Corps of Engineers (USACE), the long-time leader in invasive aquatic plant research and control, is significantly reduced during the mid-1990s prompting an increased role in state and non-government entity involvement in aquatic plant management.
 This transition is facilitated via the years of networking through APMS.

-- Increasing use of terms like holistic management, biological pollution, and invasive species - Reduction in federal funding leads to increased APMS management role - USACE research and operational cost-share funds are significantly reduced nationwide - Aquatic Ecosystem Restoration Foundation (AERF) is founded - More state and APMS regional chapter activity - APMS members assist MN and WA in developing aquatic plant management strategies - Education and Outreach efforts - Scholastic Endowment Committee established in 1991 to raise funds for APMS projects - First Graduate Student Research Grant awarded in 1998 co-funded by AERF and APMS - Considerable outreach efforts with BASS including Memorandum of Understanding (1995) - Establish APMS website and online Member Directory - APMS creates the Education and Outreach Committee in the Bylaws - APMS holds international Annual Meetings Daytona (1992) and San Diego (2000) - Northeast APMS forms in 1999 - Journal of Aquatic Plant Management articles: - Management articles have increasing focus on impacts to non-target plants - Hydrilla & Eurasian watermilfoil peak in numbers of research articles; hyacinth is a distant third - Numbers of plant physiology articles draw close to chemical control research projects - Hydrilla is first reported in AR, PA, TN, WA
+- Increasing use of terms like holistic management, biological pollution, and invasive species - Reduction in federal funding leads to increased APMS management role - USACE research and operational cost-share funds are significantly reduced nationwide - Aquatic Ecosystem Restoration Foundation is founded - More state and APMS regional chapter activity - APMS members assist MN and WA in developing aquatic plant management strategies - Education and Outreach efforts - Scholastic Endowment Committee established in 1991 to raise funds for APMS projects - First APMS research grant awarded in 1998 - Considerable outreach efforts with BASS including Memorandum of Understanding - Establish APMS website and online Member Directory - Northeast APMS forms in 1999 - APMS holds international Annual Meetings Daytona (1992) and San Diego (2000) - Fluridone resistance confirmed and reported at San Diego Annual Meeting triggering a decade of activity to develop new herbicide management tools and strategies - Journal of Aquatic Plant Management articles: - Management articles have increasing focus on impacts to non-target plants - Hydrilla and Eurasian watermilfoil peak in numbers of research articles; hyacinth is a distant third - Numbers of plant physiology articles draw close to chemical control research projects - Hydrilla is first reported in AR, PA, TN, and WA